Fracture: Ductile

 In ductile fracture, extensive plastic deformation (necking) takes place before fracture.
 The terms "rupture" and "ductile rupture" describe the ultimate failure of ductile materials loaded in tension.
 The extensive plasticity causes the crack to propagate slowly due to the absorption of a large amount of energy before fracture.

 Because ductile rupture involves a high degree of plastic deformation, the fracture behavior of a propagating crack as modelled above changes fundamentally.
 Some of the energy from stress concentrations at the crack tips is dissipated by plastic deformation ahead of the crack as it propagates.

-The basic steps in ductile fracture are void formation, void coalescence (also known as crack formation), crack propagation, and failure, often resulting in a cup-and-cone shaped failure surface.
-Voids typically coalesce around precipitates, secondary phases, inclusions, and at grain boundaries in the material.
+The basic steps in ductile fracture are microvoid formation, microvoid coalescence (also known as crack formation), crack propagation, and failure, often resulting in a cup-and-cone shaped failure surface.
+The microvoids nucleate at various internal discontinuities, such as precipitates, secondary phases, inclusions, and grain boundaries in the material.
+As local stress increases the microvoids grow, coalesce and eventually form a continuous fracture surface.
 Ductile fracture is typically transgranular and deformation due to dislocation slip can cause the shear lip characteristic of cup and cone fracture.

+The microvoid coalescence results in a dimpled appearance on the fracture surface.
+The dimple shape is heavily influenced by the type of loading.
+Fracture under local uniaxial tensile loading usually results in formation of equiaxed dimples.
+Failures caused by shear will produce elongated or parabolic shaped dimples that point in opposite directions on the matching fracture surfaces.
+Finally, tensile tearing produces elongated dimples that point in the same direction on matching fracture surfaces.